Hardy-Sobolev-Rellich, Hardy-Littlewood-Sobolev and Caffarelli-Kohn-Nirenberg inequalities on general Lie groups: Appendix: The case of compact Lie groups

 \section{Appendix: The case of compact Lie groups}

 In this section we show that the obtained results on noncompact Lie groups actually hold also on compact Lie groups in a similar way.
-Since compact Lie groups are unimodular, we have $\delta=1$ hence $d\lambda =d\rho$.
+In the setting of compact Lie groups, we have $\delta=1$ hence $d\lambda =d\rho$, and the continuous positive character $\chi$ must be identically equal to $1$.
 We refer to \cite{RT10} for the background material as well as the Fourier analysis on compact Lie groups.

 Let us recall the following result: \begin{thm}\cite[VIII.2.9 Theorem]{VCS92} If $\G$ has a polynomial growth, there exist two positive constants $C_{1}$ and $C_{2}$ such that